 Comparative Pricing & Valuation: Tata Capital vs. Peers

 The valuation, meanwhile, has been the talking point.
-In the unlisted market, Tata Capital’s shares have been trading in the ₹700–1,000 band, buoyed by hype and limited supply.
+In the unlisted market, Tata Capital shares have been trading in the ₹700–1,000 band, buoyed by hype and limited supply.
 But the IPO price band of ₹310–₹326 per share surprised many.
-On the face of it, this looks conservative, but in reality, it still values the company at over ₹1.3 lakh crore, translating into a P/E multiple of 36–38x.
-That is nearly on par with Bajaj Finance, the gold standard of NBFCs.
+On the face of it, this looks conservative, For many investors, this feels like 70% value erosion; and still values the company at over ₹1.3 lakh crore.

 The company’s fundamentals are solid with a ₹2.3 trillion loan book, spread across retail, SME, and corporate lending, and the strong backing of the Tata Group.
-Yet, there arerisks that justify a cautious price:
+Yet, there are risks that justify a cautious price:

 Rising risk in the loan book: Stage-3 bad loans have inched up to ~1.9%.